AleksandraSirv/STED-simulation/README.md

 Moreover, the estimated effective PSF resolution calculated using **_fwhm()_** is printed to the console for quantitative evaluation.

+**Note:** Running the simulation again will overwrite existing output images.
+To preserve previous results, rename or move them before re-running.

 ---
 ## Example Output